 What do interns do at the studio?

-This internship is specially designed for college level students interested in pursuing either a path as an art therapist or a fine art educator.
-Sometimes our interns are already finished with their undergraduate degree and are exploring the field prior to applying and committing to a masters degree.
+This internship is specially designed for college level students or those with an undergraduate degree interested in pursuing either a path as an art therapist or a fine art educator prior to applying and committing to a masters degree.

 Interns hired may be currently using their intern experience as a learning process.
 Documentation that the intern is receiving academic credit and consistent communication with advisers is expected.
 School may be required to pay minor intern fees (i.e. background check).
 Not all internships are academic.